 Cloud Volumes ONTAP is a software-only storage appliance that runs ONTAP data management software in the cloud.
-It provides enterprise-grade storage with the following key features:
+It provides enterprise-grade storage with the following key features as follows for next test:

 · Storage efficiencies

 Leverage built-in data deduplication, data compression, thin provisioning, and cloning to minimize storage costs.